 Dr. Andrew Averbach is a board-certified general and bariatric surgeon with more than 30 years of experience in general surgery.
-The Saint Agnes Center for Bariatric surgery performs more bariatric surgeries than any other program in the state, and Dr. Averbach is proud of the more than 3,500 safe, effective weight loss procedures he has performed since 2002 to help people change their lives and transform their health for good.
+The Saint Agnes Center for Maryland bariatric surgery performs more bariatric surgeries than any other program in the state, and Dr. Averbach is proud of the more than 3,500 safe, effective weight loss procedures he has performed since 2002 to help people change their lives and transform their health for good.

 A native of Moscow, Russia, Dr. Averbach earned his medical degree from N. Pirogov State Medical School in 1979 and completed surgical research at the Hertzen Cancer Research Institute, before immigrating to the United States in 1992 and becoming a Gastro-intestinal Clinical Research Fellow at the Washington Cancer Institute, Washington Hospital Center.